+86-15325080303

 Reliable Sealing Performance

-These valves offer tight sealing capabilities, especially in systems with relatively steady flow rates.
-The sealing surface is typically flat and precision-machined, ensuring minimal leakage under normal operating conditions.
+The valves deliver tight shut-off in systems with steady flow rates.
+Flat, precision-machined sealing surfaces keep leakage to a minimum under normal conditions.

 Low Maintenance Requirements